SteveSonyJacob/FinTrek/README.md

 - 📊 **Progress Tracking** – Monitor daily learning activity and improvements.
 - 📑 **Report Generation** – View and download reports to track performance over time.
 - 🎨 **Modern UI** – Built with Tailwind CSS and shadcn-ui for a clean and responsive interface.
+- 💬 **AI Finance Assistant** – Ask finance-related questions with the built-in chatbot powered by Gemini API.

 ---